ALIGOS Therapeutics

 Phase 1 studies have demonstrated after single and multiple daily doses that ALG-055009 was well tolerated, had dose proportional PK and low variability, and demonstrated expected thyromimetic effects.

 The Phase 2a HERALD study was designed to evaluate the safety, tolerability, pharmacokinetics, and pharmacodynamics of oral daily doses of ALG-055009 for 12 weeks.
-Topline HERALD data were presented in September 2024, demonstrating that ALG-055009 dose groups met the primary endpoint with statistically significant reductions in liver fat at Week 12 as measured by MRI-PDFF and was well-tolerated, with rates of GI-related AEs similar to placebo.
+Topline data demonstrated that ALG-055009 dose groups met the primary endpoint with statistically significant reductions in liver fat at Week 12 as measured by MRI-PDFF and was well-tolerated, with rates of GI-related AEs similar to placebo.
 11/14 subjects on stable GLP-1 treated with ALG-055009 had liver fat decreases, whereas 4/4 subjects on stable GLP-1 treated with placebo had liver fat increases.

 View clinical trial information